Three Friends (2024 film)

-Three Friends (Trois amies) is a 2024 French romantic comedy drama film directed by Emmanuel Mouret starring Camille Cottin, Sara Forestier, and India Hair as a trio of women with differing philosophies about romantic relationships.
+Three Friends (Trois amies) is a 2024 French romantic comedy drama film directed by Emmanuel Mouret, co-written with Carmen Leroi.
+It stars Camille Cottin, Sara Forestier, and India Hair as a trio of women with differing philosophies about romantic relationships.

-The film had its world premiere in the main competition of the 81st Venice International Film Festival, where it was nominated for the Golden Lion.
-It was theatrically released in France on 6 November 2024 by Pyramide Distribution.
+The film had its world premiere in the main competition of the 81st Venice International Film Festival on 30 August 2024, where it was nominated for the Golden Lion.
+It was theatrically released in France by Pyramide Distribution on 6 November.

 Premise

 Joan turns to her close friends Rebecca and Alice after the disappearance of Victor, her ex-lover and the father of her child.
 Meanwhile, Rebecca begins an affair with Alice's partner.